-- 1. patient(s) - 2. outcome(s) OR measur\
+- 1. patient(s)

+- 2. outcome(s) OR measur\

-3. "matters to patients" OR "matters to a patient" OR "important for patients" OR "important for a patient" OR "important to patients" OR "important to a patient" OR well-being OR wellbeing OR "patient's experience" OR "patients' experience" OR "patient's experiences" OR "patients' experiences" OR happiness OR happy OR "patient's priority" OR "patients' priority" OR "patient's priorities" OR "patients' priorities" OR "priority for patients" OR "priority to patients" OR "patient perspective" OR "patient's perspective" OR "patients' perspective" OR "patient needs" OR "patient's needs" OR "patients' needs" OR "patient wishes" OR "patient's wishes" OR "patients' wishes"
+- 3. "matters to patients" OR "matters to a patient" OR "important for patients" OR "important for a patient" OR "important to patients" OR "important to a patient" OR well-being OR wellbeing OR "patient's experience" OR "patients' experience" OR "patient's experiences" OR "patients' experiences" OR happiness OR happy OR "patient's priority" OR "patients' priorities" OR "patients' priorities" OR "patients" OR "patients" OR "patients" OR "patients" OR "patients" OR "patients perspective" OR "patients perspective" OR "patient perspective" OR "patient needs" OR "patient's needs" OR "patients vishes" OR "patients wishes" OR "patients vishes"